Senate Search Guide: Creating the Search Plan

 Requiring letters of recommendation for all applicants at the time of application, rather than a later stage, can be problematic for the following reasons:

-Search committee reviewers can be prematurely influenced by the assessment of an outside individual before making their own independent evaluation of the candidates’ qualifications.
-Some candidates can also be advantaged or disadvantaged by signaling of prestige or “pedigree.”
+• Search committee members can be prematurely influenced by the assessment of an outside individual before making their own independent evaluation of the candidates’ qualifications.
+Some candidates in particular can be advantaged or disadvantaged by signaling of prestige or “pedigree,” or lack of it.

-Letters of references can suffer from biased language, particularly for women and candidates of color.
-Even a single “doubt raiser” phrase among many positive accolades (e.g., “the candidate has a somewhat challenging personality,” “she may be a good leader in the future”) can be sufficient to skew search committees’ overall assessment of a candidate.
+• Letters of references can suffer from biased language, particularly for women and candidates of color.
+Even a single “doubt raiser” phrase among many positive accolades (e.g., “the candidate's advisor appeared to play a major role in the research,” “she may be a good leader in the future”) can be sufficient to skew search committees’ overall assessment of a candidate.

-In most searches a significant proportion of the applicant pool is not competitive for a position at Berkeley.
-For those candidates, letters of reference are not useful, and instead become a large source of unnecessary labor for many faculty letter writers.
+• In many searches the majority of the applicant pool is not competitive for a position at Berkeley.
+For those candidates, letters of reference are not useful, and instead become a large source of unnecessary labor for faculty letter writers.
 In searches with hundreds of applicants this can equate to thousands of letter writers submitting letters that will not be carefully read or support the hire of their advisee or collaborator.

-We also recommend that search committees consider creating clear guidelines on how information in letters of reference will be used; for example, what can be learned, what evidence the letters will provide to augment the assessment of candidates, etc.
+We also recommend that search committees consider creating clear guidelines on how information in letters of reference will be used; for example, what can be learned, what evidence the letters will provide to augment the other assessments of candidates, etc.

 Applicants should not be deselected for lacking letters of reference unless a deadline for a specified required number of letters is provided to the applicants, and they have been notified of the missing letters and given an opportunity to rectify the situation.
 Analysts can send email reminders to applicants and referees regarding missing letters of reference and re-request letters in the system.
 Applicants can also re-request letters of reference from their referees, even after the final application deadline.
 Applicant requests to swap out unresponsive referees should be granted (including after the deadline).